LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 4.8.0
+*Released*: ??
+July 2024
+- ExportMenu: Remove extraExportMenuOptions
+  - This feature is no longer used

 ### version 4.7.3
 *Released*: 16 August 2024
 - Fix DomainField.fromJS accessing undefined object issue